taituo/2eyes/README.md

 - **Workspace helper:** `manual_test.sh` clones the repo to `<source>_test`, exports needed env vars, and runs your login shell; `--clean` removes the sandbox on exit.
 - **Manuals as code blocks:** English and Finnish guides are single copy/paste blocks covering setup, lifecycle, modes, backends, rotation, error paths, and cleanup.
 - **Spec surfaced in runtime:** `pair_stream.sh` writes `SPEC.md` into the stream directory on each start so agents can read the stream specification inline.
+- **Advisor flexibility:** Advanced mode defaults to an interactive Codex pane; use `--codex-cmd "<command>"` to auto-run your CLI or `--codex-stub` to load the built-in regex helper, and `--codex-cd PATH` to change the working directory before launch.

 ## Not Yet Implemented / TODO